-Students should be aware that individual colleges have specific courses within general classifications needed for satisfying general education requirements for graduation.
-In keeping with the McKendree University mission, its status as a liberal arts college, and the 15 hours permitted under the IAI, these requirements are the following: Literature (3 hours), Computer Literacy (3 hours), Philosophy or Religion (3 hours), Cross Cultural Studies (3 hours), and History (3 hours).
+Students should be aware that individual colleges have specific courses within general classifications needed for satisfying requirements for graduation.
+In keeping with the McKendree University mission and its status as a liberal arts college, these requirements are the following: Literature (3 hours), Computer Literacy (3 hours), Philosophy or Religion (3 hours), Cross Cultural Studies (3 hours), and History (3 hours).
 Students must also take two writing intensive (W) courses.